Turtlecrafter81/al-guides/Beginner UI Guide.md

 Some minor events, but not all, also include their own maps.
 These have only 3 nodes, all named SP1-3, and drop no currency but feature a 'complete SP3 60 times' milestone in order to gain a certain ship.

+When there is no current event with a map, the Event Banner is simply replaced by "No Active Event".

 ## Operation Siren:
 Please refer to the Operation Siren Guide [here](Operation%20Siren%20Guide.md)